setr/LiveStream/README.md

 ## Usage
 ```
-Usage: spawn.py [OPTIONS] FILENAMEh
+Usage: spawn.py play [OPTIONS] FILENAME

 Options:
   --api-key TEXT   Digital Ocean API key; if not provided on CLI, it must be
                    provided in the file API_KEY
-  --subs           Whether or not subtitles are encoded in the movie.
-If they
+  --subs INTEGER   Select the subtitle stream embedded in the movie to be
-                   are, they'll be burned into the stream
+                   burned into the video stream.
   --snapshot TEXT  Name of snapshot image to use instead of creating a brand
-                   new VM [ NOT IMPLEMENTED ]
+                   new VM
+  --ffmpeg-logs    Hide the ffmpeg logs?
+Default is to hide them.
   --help           Show this message and exit.
 ```

 Examples:

-Start the Server, stream the movie, stop the server
+Start the Server, stream the movie, stop the server; Using the first subtitle stream in the movie
 ```
-$ python spawn.py play --subs ~/Downloads/KungFu/Police-Story-3-720p.mkv
+$ python spawn.py play --subs 0 ~/Downloads/KungFu/Police-Story-3-720p.mkv

 test% python spawn.py play --subs ~/Downloads/KungFu/Legend-of-the-Drunken-Master_720p.mkv
 Attempt #1/3: Starting up the VM...